arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 ## Dynamic Memory Allocation (15)

-> If any memory location assignment decided on rumtime.
-On runtime we are deciding if we need more memory or not.
+> If any memory allocation assignment is decided on rumtime.
+> On runtime we are deciding if we need more memory or not.
 Yes, we can get more memory during runtime and this is called as Dynamic Memory allocation.
 It happens during runtime only.

 * int x; -> Pre-defined variables.